HagarSalpeter/Stage/README.md

 # Stage repository #

-In this repository you can find all the script I gerenated during my internship.
+In this repository you can find all the scripts I generated during my internship.
-The repository is devided to three main files:
+The repository is divided to three main files:

 ## [1.
 Automatic detection:](https://github.com/HagarSalpeter/Stage/tree/main/automatic%20detection)
 In this file you can find two different tools to detect the onsets of the hand automatically.